 How Is Data Analyzed Using a Data Warehouse?

-With all the data consolidated on a centralized platform, DWHs use Online Analytical Processing (OLAP) to process large swaths of data.
+DWHs use Online Analytical Processing (OLAP) to process large swaths of data.
+It consolidates all the data on a centralized platform.
 It is a data processing approach employed by DWHs for streamlining complex queries.
 In simpler terms, it is a computing method that helps users extract and query the required data for analysis.

 For example, if someone asks about the relationship between two different datasets in a DWH, OLAP processing would be used to move through the stored data to find, identify, and summarize the desired information quickly.
 Using OLAP, a data warehouse provides BI with the data it needs to analyze.